steeladept/steeladept.github.io/_Posts/2018-10-18-GithubPages.md

 My first thought is "Oh yeah, isn't one of those restrictions I spoke of earlier, one where you can't have subfolders?"
 So I qucikly moved all files to the same level.
 It is messy, and I need to rename the README.md files so they don't overwrite each other, but that was easy enough.
 Now it should work!

 And in comes my second issue - or is it an extention of the first.
 Either way, it still doesn't work!
 The home page works fine, but any secondary page, nope!
 A quick google search showed me that it isn't going to be THAT easy.
-I actually have to LEARN Jekyll...
+I actually have to LEARN Jekyll...But that will be for another post.

 [Things that make you go Hmm....](https://binged.it/2Ae4ht6)